Earth Star Bromeliad (Cryptanthus Bromeliad) Care Indoors, Propagation & Problems

 Earth Star Bromeliad Varieties: There is a wide range of Earth Star Bromeliads (Cryptanthus) to choose from; plain, striped and banded in green, red, brown and yellow.

-Earth Star Bromeliads (Cryptanthus Bromeliads) are non-toxic to humans and pets according to ASPCA.
-The plants are safe to grow indoors.
+No. Earth Star Bromeliads are non-toxic to humans and pets according to ASPCA.
+Cryptanthus Bromeliads are safe for a home with children, cats, dogs and other pets.

 However, their leaves bear short spines which may cause physical injury if handled with bare hands.
 Always wear gloves when handling Earth Star Bromeliad to prevent injury.